quinscape/domainql-form/docs/component-reference.md

 mode | FieldMode value | Mode for this field.
 If not set or set to null, the mode will be inherited from the &lt;Form/&gt; or &lt;FormBlock&gt;.
 **name** (required) | string | Name / path for this field (e.g. "name", but also "foos.0.name")
-onChange | func | Local change handler. can call ev.preventDefault() to cancel change. placeholder | string | Placeholder text to render for the empty text area. required | bool | If true, the user must select one of the given values, if false, the user will also be given an empty option. title | string | Title attribute
+onChange | func | Local change handler. can call ev.preventDefault() to cancel change. required | bool | If true, the user must select one of the given values, if false, the user will also be given an empty option. title | string | Title attribute
 **values** (required) | array | Array of values to offer to the user.
 If required is false, &lt;Select/&gt; will add an empty option.
 The values can be either a string or an object with `name` and `value` property.